edrubin/EC524W22/exam/take-home/README.md

 ## Your goal

 Your goal for this exam is for you to predict this new `undervalued` variable using what you've learned in this class.
 The specifics are below, but you should imagine that you know whether a competing real estate firm tended to undervalue properties.
-You now want to figure out which properties you can "steal" from your competitor due to their poor predictions.
+You now want to figure out which properties you can "steal" from your competitor (me!) due to their poor predictions.

 ## Important data notes